China announces it seeks 'calm' end to trade war, as markets tank and currency hits 11-year flatline

 The yuan also slipped to 7.1487 to the dollar, weeks after the Treasury Department formally designated China a currency manipulator.
 The Treasury Department said it will work with the International Monetary Fund to try to rectify the “unfair competitive advantage created by China’s latest actions.”

-"The gloves are coming off on both sides and as such yuan depreciation is an obvious cushion against US tariffs," Mitul Kotecha, a senior emerging markets economist at Toronto-Dominion Bank, told Bloomberg News.
+"The gloves are coming off on both sides and as such yuan depreciation is an obvious cushion against US tariffs," Mitul Kotecha, an economist at Toronto-Dominion Bank, told Bloomberg News.

 There are several reasons why China's central bank would want to allow the yuan to drop, including to help struggling local exporters who want their products to be less expensive for international purchasers.
-People’s Bank of China Governor Yi Gang, however, has insisted China will “not engage in competitive devaluation."
+People’s Bank of China Governor Yi Gang, however, has insisted China does not "engage in competitive devaluation."

+On Sunday, Treasury Secretary Steven Mnuchin told reporters that if "China would agree to a fair and balanced relationship, we would sign that deal in a second."

 Stephen Innes, managing partner at Valour Markets in Singapore, compared the difficulty of assessing the volatile market situation to reading tea leaves.